This week’s most important headlines out of and about Africa.

-The Google Code-In competition is an open source project for pre-university applicants.
-Participants are required to be currently enrolled in a pre-university program, between the ages of 13 and 17 years old and a possess a willingness to learn.
-Under mentor supervision, contestants develop and advance their skills in programming, outreach, documentation, testing and code reviews to name a few.
+The Google Code-In competition is an open-source project for pre-university applicants.
+Participants are required to be currently enrolled in a pre-university program, between the ages of 13 and 17 years old and possess a willingness to learn.
+Under mentor supervision, contestants develop and advance their skills in programming, outreach, documentation, testing, and code reviews to name a few.

 19th Africa Energy Forum to take place in Copenhagen, Denmark

-African Energy is a UK-based business intelligence provider managed and owned by Cross-border Information (CbI).
+African Energy is a UK-based business intelligence provider managed and owned by Cross-border Information (CBI).
 This organization consults risk analysis and primary infrastructure sectors in the Middle East and African continent.
-The Africa Energy Forum will take place June 7-9, 2017.
+The Africa Energy Forum will take place from June 7-9, 2017.

 South Africa rejects President Zuma’s withdrawal from International Criminal Court